juvu/DayTrade-SwingTrade/TradingTickers.md

 	* Even when a domain is listed already, we still want to check using reverse IP Domain check since it may got moved to a different server
 	* Change the ip slightly to see if there are promotors using similar ip(i.e. from 198.27.66.153 to 198.27.66.154)
 	* They are essentially from the same stock promoter
-	* Once finished, use ThePUMPTracker to see if the same ticker is promoted there, add it to the news letter and keep track to see if they belong to the same grou
+	* Once finished, use ThePUMPTracker to see if the same ticker is promoted there, add it to the news letter and keep track to see if they belong to the same group
 	*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5Njc5NjE0ODksLTE2MjMyODAyMjAsLT
+eyJoaXN0b3J5IjpbLTE2MDYyODQxMzksLTE2MjMyODAyMjAsLT
 g3MTU2NzcwMywtMTMxNjcwMDkwNiwtMTM1Mjg0NzU0MSwtOTEy
 NTEzMDYsMTUwMDE1ODQxNiwtMjA1OTU1NDkzOSwtNDgxOTkwNz
 I0LC0zMDc0MTc0MTIsLTE5NjMxNjI1NSwtOTg5ODM1NTAzLC0x